 the visual effects are a game very oriented towards team playing

-The robots from Star Wars: R2D2, Three Threepio and BB8 appear on screen.
+The robots from Star Wars: R2D2, Three Threepio, and BB8 appear on the screen.

 - Prologue – Imogen Sutton and Richard Williams

 - Sanjay’s Super Team – Nicole Paradis Grindle and Sanjay Patel

 - We Can’t Live Without Cosmos – Konstantin Bronzit

 - Stutterer – Benjamin Cleary and Serena Armitage

 Buzz Lightyear and Woody from Toy Story present the Oscar for the best-animated feature.

 - Anomalisa – Charlie Kaufman, Duke Johnson, and Rosa Tran